 “Insomnia is a common sleep disorder that can make it hard to fall asleep, hard to stay asleep, or cause you to wake up too early and not be able to get back to sleep.”

 Insomnia can prevent the body’s natural repair mechanism from engaging.
-There are multitudes of causes for insomnia and many more problems that arise because of it.
+There are multitudes of causes for insomnia and many more problems that arise.
 Studies show that lack of sleep can cause serious health problems such as inflammation(e), high blood pressure, diabetes (f), heart issues (g) and strokes.
-Depression is associated with lack of sleep (h), as are memory loss, weight gain, loss of concentration, and unhealthy changes to the immune system of the body.
+Depression is associated with lack of sleep (h), as are memory loss, weight gain, loss of concentration, and unhealthy changes to the body’s immune system.

 Traditional Brainwave Entrainment